norahellstadius/Project_Droid/README.md

+# Project Droid

-# Preliminary Steps
+## Preliminary Steps

-## 1. Clone the Repository
+### 1. Clone the Repository

 ```bash
 git clone git@github.com:norahellstadius/Project_Droid.git
 ```

-## 2. Add Credentials
+### 2. Add Credentials

-After cloning the repository, follow these steps to add necessary credentials:
+After cloning the repository, follow these steps to add the necessary credentials for Bard (LLM model) and Jira:

-### a.
+#### a.
 Create a 'secrets' folder

+On the same level as 'src', create a folder called 'secrets'

 ```bash
 mkdir secrets
 cd secrets
 ```

-### b.
-Add api token for the Bard:
+#### b.
+Add API token for Bard:

 In the 'secrets' folder, create a file named 'bard_token.json' with the following content: